tbcgit/cleanbar/README.md

 We can copy our FASTQ file that we are going to process into this folder.

 Or use the examples we have downloaded:  *Atrandi_1k.fq* or *Atrandi_4k.fastq*

+**Installation from Windows:**

+If you are a Windows or Mac user and a C or C++ programmer, you can download all the files from the repository to your work folder and compile the CleanBar.c program on your computer with your usual C compiler.

+You will be able to work under the same conditions as if you had cloned this repository with GitHub.
+However, you must follow the same instructions described in GitHub.

 ## How to use CleanBar: